YONEDASH/Rontgen/README.md

 brew install rontgen
 ```

-Otherwise you can build it yourself.
+Otherwise you can just [download the latest release here](https://github.com/YONEDASH/Rontgen/releases) or build it yourself.

 ## Building it yourself